 Best Time to Visit Elephant Trunk Hill

-Guilin’s climate is a subtropical one.
-The best season to visit Elephant Trunk Hill is April and early October.
-It may be too humid and hot for some people during hot summer days, although a few would love it.
+Guilin’s climate is subtropical.
+The best seasons to visit Elephant Trunk Hill are April and early October.
+However, some people may find the hot summer days too humid and hot, although a few would love them.
 On such days, it’s better to visit the hill in the early morning or evening when the sun sets.

 In the early to mid-summer, rain is frequent.
 Therefore, always ensure you’ve checked the weather forecast before heading there.
 Between December and February, the weather is relatively cool.
 The area can become quite cold at night but never snowy.